tardate/LittleArduinoProjects/README.md

-# 368 Little Electronics and Arduino Projects
+# 369 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [GranularSynth](./playground/GranularSynth) - building an ATmega328 granular synth module in an Altoids can.
+> Latest addition:sparkles: [BoldportClub/ananas](./BoldportClub/ananas) - building the tropical end-of-year present from Boldport Club, Project #20 - ananas!

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like